Probation & Dismissal

 Successful collaboration is of such importance to the College community and the artistic life of any filmmaker that failure to develop professional working skills can result in disciplinary action.
 This is based on the observed professional behaviors of the student, and not on the GPA or artistic strengths of the student, as it is not uncommon to have a very talented student who simply cannot work well with others.
 The College considers professionalism a key aspect to a filmmaker’s success and integrity and believes that talent without grace is not a quality the school wants from its graduates.

-Throughout each semester, the faculty assesses how well each student performs in each area of the College’s Professional Code of Conduct — collaboration, proactivity, civility, reliability, punctuality, and safety.
+Throughout each semester, the faculty assesses how well each student performs in each area of the College’s Professional Code of Conduct: collaboration, proactivity, civility, reliability, punctuality, and safety.
 If a concern about student’s professional conduct emerges, a faculty member will meet with the student to present the concern and hear the student’s point-of-view.
 The faculty member will then provide a report from the meeting to the rest of the instructors who are working with the student that semester.
 That group of instructors will then make a determination about an appropriate course of action, which may include:

 All Clear

-Verbal Warning
+Official Warning

 No further action, if there’s no cause for concern